Impedyme BLDC Motor

 • Commutation Strategies: Sensor-based (Hall-effect), Sensorless (Back-EMF).

-• High Efficiency: Reduces power losses in the motor drive.
+• High Efficiency: Reduces energy losses in motor drives.

-• Smooth Commutation: Ensures minimal torque ripple for improved performance.
+• Smooth Commutation: Minimizes torque ripple for better control.

 Applications